To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 DEFINING INFORMATION LITERACY

-In its new National School Library Standards for Learners, School Librarians, and School Libraries, the American Association of School Librarians (AASL) defines information literacy as “knowing when and why information is needed, where to find it, and how to evaluate, use, and communicate it in an ethical manner.” (p 277) We can embody this definition in our Library Lessons using these 3 Components for Information Literacy:
+In its new National School Library Standards for Learners, School Librarians, and School Libraries, the American Association of School Librarians (AASL) defines information literacy as “knowing when and why information is needed, where to find it, and how to evaluate, use, and communicate it in an ethical manner.” (p 277)

-HOW TO INTEGRATE INFORMATION LITERACY
+INTEGRATING INFORMATION LITERACY

-How School Librarians Can Overcome the Obstacles of Info-Lit Integration - Here's how one School Librarian overcomes the 3 obstacles to integrating information literacy with classroom activities: embedded curriculum, arbitrary library visits, and collaboration ignorance. #NoSweatLibraryWe School Librarians face several obstacles to teaching Information Literacy Components to our students:
+Three obstacles to integrating information literacy with classroom activities are an embedded curriculum, arbitrary library visits, and collaboration ignorance.
+Here's how one School Librarian overcomes them. | No Sweat LibrarySchool Librarians face several obstacles to teaching Information Literacy Components to our students:

 • The Information Literacy curriculum is often embedded into subject curricula, but not identified as taught by the School Librarian.